JulienChevron/JulienChevron.github.io/_posts/2019-05-31-SumerianDemo.md

 ![_config.yml]({{ site.baseurl }}/images/addRecoScript.png)

 The facial detection is performed by the Tracking.js library, so, the script need to include it to works.
-Open the *recognitionScript* file in the editor and add the link to the *tracking-min.js* and *face-min.js* file uploader in your S3 bucket, as external resources (without the HTTPS protocol part).
+Open the *recognitionScript* file in the editor and add the link to the *tracking-min.js* and *face-min.js* file uploaded in your S3 bucket, as external resources (without the HTTPS protocol part).

 ![_config.yml]({{ site.baseurl }}/images/addExtRes.png)